 (Formerly MGT320H5) This course introduces students to integration of different areas of studies, stressing the pervasive competencies and critical thinking skills required from business school graduates, future professional accountants and advisors.
 This course focuses on developing students' decision-making and written communication skills.

-The emphasis in this course is on accounting issues and practices relating to intercompany investments, foreign currency transactions and investments, agriculture, cryptocurrencies, and not-for-profit organizations.
-Assigned material includes cases to ensure that the user impact of accounting choices is appreciated.
+The emphasis in this course is on accounting issues and practices relating to intercompany investments, foreign currency transactions, investments, not-for-profit organizations and emerging accounting issues where appropriate.
+Assigned material includes cases to ensure that the user impact of accounting choices is appreciated

 This is a rigorous course on valuing securities, primarily equities, targeted at students interested in careers involving the analysis of financial statements.
 We will discuss how managerial discretion and accounting rules influence financial statements and how to analyze financial information to reveal a firm's true performance accurately.
 We will discuss the mechanics of forecasting and how to become adept at it.
 We will discuss the intricacies of different valuation models and understand the nuances that link them.
 Learning will be through lectures, case analyses, in-class exercises, and homework assignments.
 Almost all classes will involve an Excel-based activity, case discussion, and real-time data.
 At the end of the course, students can expect to gain significant expertise in all facets of valuation.